Casual dating

 A casual relationship is sometimes referred to as a "no strings attached" relationship or as a situationship.

 Casual dating or a casual relationship is a physical and emotional relationship between two people who may have casual sex or a near-sexual relationship while staying loyal to each other without necessarily demanding or expecting the additional commitments of a more formal romantic relationship.
 Motives for casual relationships vary.
 There are significant gender and cultural differences in acceptance of and breadth of casual relationships, as well as in regrets about action/inaction in those relationships.

 Casual dating may or may not entail partner-exclusivity.
 In each case, the relationship's dominance in the lives of those involved is being voluntarily limited, and there is usually a sense that the relationship is intended to endure only so long as both parties wish it to.
 Casual relationships sometimes include mutual support, affection and enjoyment, which underpin other forms of loving relationship.

 A casual relationship is sometimes referred to as a "no strings attached" relationship, as a situationship, or as a fling.

+The term 'situationship' has become progressively common within modern dating culture, specifically surrounding young adults.
+Researchers depict situationships as romantic or sexual relationships that involve affection but lack clarity, labels, any kind of commitment, and high expectations.